yourpurebredpuppy logo

 By Michele Welton, Dog Trainer, Breed Selection Consultant, Author of 15 Dog Books

-Haven't named your dog yet?
+Haven't named your pup yet?

 Here's my advice:

 • It's easier for a dog to learn a one- or two-syllable name (Luke, Jenna, Kelly, Buffy).
 If you're partial to a longer name, at least try to choose one that can be shortened.
-For example, his full name might be Cappuccino but you normally just call him Cap or Cappy.
+For example, his full name might be Cappuccino but often you just call him Cap or Cappy.

 • Avoid unflattering names like Dumbo, Trouble, Devil, Killer.
 Of course the dog doesn't understand the meaning, but people do, and every time you or anyone else says that name, it's only natural to think of that dog as being dumb or trouble-making or aggressive.
-When you have such thoughts, it can come through in your body language... which dogs are very adept at reading.
-You might even find that the dog ends up giving you exactly what you expect.
+When you have such thoughts, it can come through in your body language... which dogs are very good at reading.
+You might find that the dog ends up giving you exactly what you expect.
 So try to pick a positive name.

 Put a handful of soft treats in your pocket.
 Most pups love cooked chicken: tiny pieces, less than half the size of your thumbnail.